ozpc99/Jims-School-of-Motoring/README.md

 ![navbar dropdown](docs/screenshots/navbar-dropdown.png)

 The profile page uses Bootstrap nav tabs.
+This allows for quick and easy flicking between the profile page and the lessons page.
+Similarly, the lessons page uses tabs to sort the view of lessons by upcoming and previous.

 ![profile nav tabs](docs/screenshots/profile-nav-tabs.png)